vippsas/vipps-woocommerce/readme.txt

  * Filter: 'woo_vipps_show_capture_button': Takes a boolean and an order and returns whether or not to show the capture button in the backend
  * Filter: 'woo_vipps_captured_statues': Returns a list of the statuses for which Vipps should try a capture when transitioning to them.
  * Filter: 'woo_vipps_transaction_text': Takes a transaction text and an order object, must return a text to be passed to Vipps and displayed to the user along the lines of "Please confirm your order"
+ * Filter: 'woo_vipps_special_page_template': Takes a (complete) template path as returned by locate_template and the ID of the Vipps special page, should return a new template path (using locate_template or similar).
  * Action: 'woo_vipps_shipping_details_callback': Takes an order-id and the corresponding vipps order id.
 Run at the start of the shipping methods callback.
  * Action: 'woo_vipps_restoring_cart': Takes an order and a saved cart contents array, ran after the order has failed or is aborted
  * Action: 'woo_vipps_cart_restored':  Runs after the cart has been restored after the order has been aborted of failed